blackbaud/skyux1/js/sky/src/popover/docs/demo.md

 ### Accessibility ###

-By default the popover is appended to the parent element making it available in the correct reading sequence and focus order.
-It is not recommended to use the `popover-append-to-body` property in Angular UI Bootstrap to append the popover to the body element.
-This would make it difficult for people who use assistive technology or keyboard input to access.
+By default, the popover is appended to its parent element to make it available in the correct reading sequence and focus order.
+Do not use the Angular UI Bootstrap `popover-append-to-body` property to append the popover to the `body` element because this makes access difficult for people who use assistive technology or keyboard input.